Coincidence detection in neurobiology: Distal Coincidence Detection

-Sound localization
+Coincidence Detection in Sound Localization

 Fig. 2: If a sound arrives at the left ear before the right ear, the impulse in the left auditory tract will reach X sooner than the impulse in the right auditory tract reaches Y. Neurons 4 or 5 may therefore receive coincident inputs.

-Coincidence detection has been shown to be a major factor in sound localization along the azimuth plane in several organisms.
-In 1948, Lloyd A. Jeffress proposed that some organisms may have a collection of neurons that receive auditory input from each ear.
-The neural pathways to these neurons are called delay lines.
-Jeffress claimed that the neurons that the delay lines link act as coincidence detectors by firing maximally when receiving simultaneous inputs from both ears.
-When a sound is heard, sound waves may reach the ears at different times.
-This is referred to as the interaural time difference (ITD).
-Due to differing lengths and a finite conduction speed within the axons of the delay lines, different coincidence detector neurons will fire when sound comes from different positions along the azimuth.
-Jeffress' model proposes that two signals even from an asynchronous arrival of sound in the cochlea of each ear will converge synchronously on a coincidence detector in the auditory cortex based on the magnitude of the ITD (Fig. 2).
-Therefore, the ITD should correspond to an anatomical map that can be found within the brain.
-Masakazu Konishi's study on barn owls shows that this is true.
+Coincidence detection has been shown to be a major factor in sound localization.
+This is often the most common, and easiest understood example of coincidence detection often seen in neurobiology.
+When someone hears a sound, there is a potential that the sound waves could be arriving at the ears at different times.
+This difference in arrival time is referred to as an interaural time difference (ITD).
+Due to differing lengths within axons, different coincidence detector neurons will fire when sound comes from different positions relative to the time it takes for the sound to travel through the auditory nerve tract.
+A model proposing that two signals arriving from an asynchronous arrival of sound to the cochlea of each ear will converge synchronously on a coincidence detector in the auditory cortex based on the magnitude of the ITD (Fig. 2).
 Sensory information from the hair cells of the ears travels to the ipsilateral nucleus magnocellularis.
-From here, the signals project ipsilaterally and contralaterally to two nucleus laminari.
-Each nucleus laminaris contains coincidence detectors that receive auditory input from the left and the right ear.
-Since the ipsilateral axons enter the nucleus laminaris dorsally while the contralateral axons enter ventrally, sounds from various positions along the azimuth correspond directly to stimulation of different depths of the nucleus laminaris.
+From here, the signals project ipsilaterally and contralaterally to two nuclei.
+Each nucleus contains coincidence detectors that receives auditory input from the left and the right ear.
+Since the ipsilateral axons enter the nuclei dorsally, while the contralateral axons enter ventrally, sounds from various positions directly correspond to stimulation of different depths of the nuclei.
 From this information, a neural map of auditory space was formed.
-The function of the nucleus laminaris parallels that of the medial superior olive in mammals.
+The function of the nuclei found in the brainstem of an owl compares to that of the medial superior olive in mammals.